kuznia-rdzeni/transactron/docs/getting-started.md

 In the constructor we declare methods provided by our component.
 The `peek` and `peek2` methods will return the top of the stack and the element immediately below it, both methods will not take any parameters.
+They take no parameters and return a single value `val`.
 The `push` method will insert a new element to the stack, while `pop_set_top` will remove one element and change the value of the one below it.
+These two methods take a single parameter `val` and return nothing.

 The methods are defined inside `elaborate` using the {py:class}`~transactron.lib.stack.Stack` component and two additional registers, `top` and `nonempty`.
 Methods are defined using {py:class}`~transactron.core.sugar.def_method` decorator syntax.